PaloAltoNetworks/terraform-provider-cloudngfwaws/docs/modules/ezrulestack.md

 Module for rulestack manipulation.

-ezrulestack module lets user specify the resources and handles the dependencies between security objects, rules, rulestack and commit resources implicitly.
+ezrulestack module allows for faster and simpler workflow to create rulestacks, by defining the dependencies between security objects, rules, rulestack and commit resources implicitly.
+User can specify the resources and ezrulestack module will resolve the dependencies and create the resources in the necessary order.

 By default, ezrulestack module commit variable is set to `true`.
 It can be overridden if user intends to keep the changes uncommitted.